 The 10-month-long investigation, code-named “Operation Varsity Blues,” uncovered large bribes nationwide across various stages of the college admissions process.
 So far, two SAT and ACT exam administrators, one exam proctor, a college administrator and 33 parents, including actresses Felicity Huffman and Lori Loughlin were arrested.

 The private universities spanned across the nation, including Yale, Stanford, Georgetown, USC and Wake Forest.
-A couple of public schools such as UCLA and the University of Texas were also involved in the scam.
+A couple of public schools such as UCLA and the UTEP were also involved in the scam.

 In one alleged incident, the Yale women’s soccer coach received $400,000 to accept one student on her team, even though the applicant did not play soccer.